Eamonbaloun/PC-Beginners-Guide/README.md

 ## Storage

-An **NVMe SSD** is a must these days, especially with prices continuing to drop.
-For the best results, I recommend at least a **1TB SSD with a DRAM buffer**—brands like **Samsung**, **SK Hynix**, and **Crucial** are dependable and offer great long-term performance, reducing the need for early upgrades.
-If you're on a tighter budget, I suggest sticking to well-reviewed models like the [Silicon Power UD90 SSD](https://www.tomshardware.com/reviews/silicon-power-ud90-ssd-review) and [TeamGroup MP34](https://www.tomshardware.com/reviews/team-group-mp34-nvme-ssd,6181.html), as they offer solid value without sacrificing too much performance.
-In terms of PCIe generations, higher is generally better, but **Gen 5.0** is still expensive and offers minimal real-world benefit for most users—here’s a [video explaining that](https://youtu.be/V7lqJ-X-LsI).
+An **NVMe SSD** is essential for any gaming PC today, offering faster load times and smoother performance.
+For the best balance of speed and longevity, go with at least a **1TB drive that has a DRAM buffer**—brands like **Samsung**, **SK Hynix**, and **Crucial** are dependable choices.
+On a budget?
+Options like the [Silicon Power UD90](https://www.tomshardware.com/reviews/silicon-power-ud90-ssd-review) and [TeamGroup MP34](https://www.tomshardware.com/reviews/team-group-mp34-nvme-ssd,6181.html) give you solid performance without breaking the bank.
+As for **PCIe generations**, **Gen 4 SSDs** are the sweet spot right now. **Gen 5 drives** are incredibly fast on paper, but they’re expensive and offer little to no real-world benefit for gaming.
+This [video](https://youtu.be/gl8wXT8F3W4) explains why most gamers should stick with Gen 4.

 ## RAM